 - Health (.5 credit)

-- Physical Education (1 credit)
+Physical Education (1 credit)

+Leadership (1 credit)

-- Foreign Language (1 credit)
+Communication (1 credit)

-- Dual Credit (2 credits)
+Dual Credit (2 credits)

-- Service Learning (1 credit)
+Service Learning (1 credit)

-- Career Cluster (2 credits)
+- Career Cluster (1 credit)

+- Smart Labs

 2.13 Withdrawal from The GREAT Academy

 Students who intend to withdraw from The GREAT Academy must do so formally and give 24-hour notice to the registrar.
 If the student is under the age of 18, a parent/legal guardian must complete the withdrawal process with the Registrar.